What is Berberine?

 • Flatulence

-The common side effects don’t need any medical attention and will disappear as your body gets adjusted to the dosage.
-But if you are facing any kind of serious or rare side effects then immediately seek medical attention.
+The common side effects don’t need medical attention and will disappear as your body adjusts to the dosage.
+But if you are facing any serious or rare side effects, then immediately seek medical attention.

 How to use Berberine?